Learn about a self-hosted architecture that supports services usually required in a small business or home office.

 A version control system (VCS) is useful in managing changes to the core artifacts of your business.
 The software industry largely uses it to manage source code.
 However, businesses in other industries can use it as well.
 For example, an online magazine or blog can use a VCS system to manage the articles they publish.

-You can host a centralized VCS on your own infrastructure, which offers the following benefits:
+You can host a centralized VCS, which offers the following benefits:

 - Facilitates collaboration between members of the team.
 They can compare and review different versions of the business artifacts using familiar tools.